Myasthenic and Cholinergic Crises: What You Need to Know

 - A frequent urge to urinate

-- People who received general anesthesia and high doses of drugs to reverse the effects of nerve-blocking agents
+- People who received general anesthesia and drugs to reverse the effects of nerve-blocking agents

-- Children and adults who were exposed to specific chemicals, such as nerve gases,
+- Children and adults who have been exposed to specific chemicals, such as nerve gasses, pesticides, and insecticides

-- People with MG who are taking very high doses of acetylcholinesterase inhibitors
+- People with MG who take very high doses of acetylcholinesterase inhibitors

 Join the conversation